 “Dumbledore asked me to go live with a group of werewolves led by Fenrir Greyback.”
 He finally met my eyes.
 The look in his eyes didn’t match his proclamation.
 While living with other werewolves would be dangerous and would mean a lot less time together, his eyes told me there was something worse coming.
-“I don’t think we should continue to be together.”
-He said in a final sounding voice.
+“I don’t think we should continue to be together,” he said in a tone that carried finality and resolve.
 He stopped eating mid-bite.
 Setting his fork down he said, “I do love you, Tonks.
 I wish things were different, but I we can’t go on—at all.
-No more sleeping in the same bed, no more Full Moons together; I’ll be too dangerous anyways.
+No more sleeping in the same bed, no more full moons together; I’ll be too dangerous anyways.
 I’ll be half the country away; I can’t ask you to sit around and wait for me.”

 I barely had time to brush my teeth before leaving for work.
 I didn’t even bother changing my robes.
 I only regretted not doing so after seeing the looks of bewilderment from my coworkers.
 I passed a mirror and stopped.
 My hair was a familiar shade of brown.
 I didn’t bother to change it.
 I sat down at my desk, feeling that I might go home sick today.
 Dawlish poked his face in; not something to see that early in the morning.

-“Hear the big news?”
-He asked taking in my appearance.
+“Hear the big news?” he asked taking in my appearance.
 I shook my head.
-Normally I would have said something about him being voted ‘Most vile auror’ or a similar jibe.
+Normally I would have said something about him being voted most vile auror or a similar insult.
 “Scrimgeour is up for Minister.
 They’re ousting Fudge.”
 I wasn’t surprised that Fudge was getting the boot, but I hadn’t seen Scrimgeour as Minister material.
 “Do you know what that means?”
 Dawlish had a selfish, eager look in his eyes.

 I knew what he was getting at, but I couldn’t pass up my next remark.
 “You’ll have someone else’s buttocks to kiss?”
 I cringed at the thought of Dawlish as head of our department.
 I knew there were people ahead of him in terms of seniority, but I wouldn’t put it past Scrimgeour to do that.